-7. Press enter when finished editing for the setting to take effect in the system, save the setting, and keep the date.
+7. Press enter when finished editing for the setting to take effect in the system, save, and keep time.

 3.9 Frequency

 STXe systems are frequency-agile.
 The frequency can be changed directly from the front panel - no hardware modifications or tuning procedure is required when the carrier frequency is changed.